Documentation

 Bootloader and update path

-Both apps share the same update path.
-From a product perspective, that means Monitor and Emulator are not separate hardware products.
+All apps share the same update path.
+From a product perspective, that means Capture, Emulator, and Provisioner are not separate hardware products.
 They are separate firmware personalities on the same board.

 User-facing roles